United Feature Syndicate

-United Feature Syndicate (UFS) is a large American editorial column and comic strip newspaper syndication service based in the United States and established in 1919.
+United Feature Syndicate, Inc. (UFS) is a large American editorial column and comic strip newspaper syndication service based in the United States and established in 1919.
 Originally part of E. W. Scripps Company, it was part of United Media (along with the Newspaper Enterprise Association) from 1978 to 2011, and is now a division of Andrews McMeel Syndication.
-United Features has syndicated many notable comic strips, including Peanuts, Garfield, Li'l Abner, Dilbert, Nancy, and Marmaduke.
+United Features has syndicated many notable comic strips, including Peanuts, Garfield, Li'l Abner, Dilbert, Monty, Nancy, Over the Hedge, and Marmaduke.

 History

 United Feature Syndicate was formed in 1919.
 From 1922 to 1958, United Features was the column, feature (and comics) division of Scripps' United Press Association.
 Authors syndicated by United Features in its early years included Frank A. Vanderlip, Octavus Roy Cohen, David Lloyd George, Vicente Blasco Ibáñez, Herbert Hoover, Sinclair Lewis, Benito Mussolini, Édouard Herriot, and Heywood Broun.

 It became a dominant player in the syndication market in the early 1930s.
 In March 1930, United Features acquired the Metropolitan Newspaper Service (ostensibly from the Bell Syndicate).
 And in late February 1931, Scripps acquired the New York World, which controlled the syndication arms of the Pulitzer company: World Feature Service and Press Publishing Co. (which unlike other syndicates were owned by the paper rather than being separate entities).

 The Metropolitan Newspaper Service acquisition brought over the comic strips Tarzan and Ella Cinders.
 The World Feature Service acquisition brought over the comic strips The Captain and the Kids, Everyday Movies, Fritzi Ritz, Hawkshaw the Detective, Joe Jinks, and Little Mary Mixup.
 From this point, United Features became a successful distributor of newspaper comics, for the first time distributing color Sunday strips.
 An April 1933 article in Fortune described United Features as one of the "Big Four" American syndicates (along with King Features Syndicate, Chicago Tribune Syndicate, and the Bell Syndicate).

 In 1934, United Features launched its first original strip, Al Capp's Li'l Abner.
 As Li'l Abner's popularity increased, creator Capp lampooned United Features in his strip-within-a-strip, Fearless Fosdick, which featured the abusive and corrupt "Squeezeblood Syndicate."

 Robert M. Hall was a sales manager at United Features starting in 1935; he left in 1944 to start the Post Syndicate.